Smart Blonde: Plot

-Torchy Blane (Glenda Farrell) a reporter for the Morning Herald interviews Tiny Torgenson (Joseph Crehan) on the train.
-He is purchasing the Million Club and various gambling and sporting enterprises from his friend Fitz Mularkey (Addison Richards).
+Torchy Blane a reporter for the Morning Herald interviews Tiny Torgenson on the train.
+He is purchasing the Million Club and various gambling and sporting enterprises from his friend Fitz Mularkey.
 Fitz has decided to quit the business due to his upcoming marriage to Marcia Friel.
-When Torchy and Tiny arrives at the train station, as they leave Union Station, Tiny is shot and killed.
+When Torchy and Tiny arrive at the train station, as they leave Union Station, Tiny is shot and killed.
 His murder is witnessed by Torchy and she calls her newspaper with the story.

-Torchy goes with her boyfriend detective Steve McBride (Barton MacLane) who is in charge of investigating the murder case, to the Million Club and tells Fitz Mularkey about Tiny's murder.
-Fitz being very good friends with Tiny wants to catch the murderer himself before the police can, but Steve advises him to do otherwise.
-While Steve investigates, Torchy learns from the club's hat check girl Dixie (Jane Wyman) that the club singer Dolly Ireland (Wini Shaw) was in love with Fitz and that Fitz's right-hand man and bodyguard, Chuck Cannon, was angry about losing his job.
+Torchy goes with her boyfriend, detective Steve McBride, who is in charge of investigating the murder case, to the Million Club and tells Fitz Mularkey about Tiny's murder.
+Fitz, being very good friends with Tiny, wants to catch the murderer himself before the police can, but Steve advises him to do otherwise.
+While Steve investigates, Torchy learns from the club's hat check girl Dixie that the club singer Dolly Ireland was in love with Fitz and that Fitz's right-hand man and bodyguard, Chuck Cannon, was angry about losing his job.
 Steve suspects the other bidders for the business for Tiny's murder, but Torchy suspects Chuck.
 She persuades Steve to look for Chuck, and while they are at Chuck's apartment, Fitz shows up and demands to know about the police investigation on the case.
 Steve later learns that Chuck and Dolly were seen at Union Station just before Tiny was killed.

 Meanwhile, Torchy has afternoon tea with Fitz's fiancée Marcia, who asks Torchy to convince Fitz to sell his business to anyone who wants to buy it.
 Chuck is later found dead in his hotel room.
 Steve immediately suspects Fitz, as the evidence points to him being the killer.
 Fitz is confronted by Steve, but escapes.
 Steve doesn't believe Fitz is the killer and is covering for someone else.
 When the forensics report reveals that Chuck's gun did not kill Tiny, Steve questions Marcia, who tells him that because Chuck had threatened her, she is afraid that Fitz killed him to protect her.
-Torchy becomes suspicious when Marcia and her brother Lewis Friel (Robert Paige) tell conflicting stories about their parents.
-Torchy, Steve, and Gahagan (Tom Kennedy) go to Marcia's apartment to find Fitz.
+Torchy becomes suspicious when Marcia and her brother Lewis Friel tell conflicting stories about their parents.
+Torchy, Steve, and Gahagan go to Marcia's apartment to find Fitz.
 Torchy exposes Marcia and Lewis as phonies (and not siblings): they are con artists out to steal Fitz's money.
 Lewis is revealed as the killer of both Tiny and Chuck.
 He killed Tiny because he would have been able to recognize Marcia as an imposter, and Chuck because he was close to exposing them.
 Lewis pulls a gun but is shot by Fitz, and Marcia is arrested.
 Later, Fitz decides to keep the business and realizes his future is with Dolly, and Steve proposes to Torchy.